Pronunciation of English ⟨ng⟩: Demographics

 A study from the 1950s previously mentioned showed that southern areas of the US are more likely to use "g-dropping", with young men being the higher demographic.
-Many in North America associate this linguist feature with lower class societies.
+Many in North America associate this linguistic feature with lower class societies.
 This has been reinforced by pop culture references where the less educated characters were more likely to be seen dropping the "g", for example in Uncle Tom's Cabin.